 Am I the only one who struggles to capture everything that's interesting about me in a tiny little box??
 After a while, every profile starts to sound the same, so instead of rattling off a bunch of qualities that I think help me stand out, I'll try to tell you about some of my favorite things...

 As almost every fish on this site, my family is very important to me and I try to spend as much time with them as possible.
-I really enjoy traveling and have been lucky enough to go to Paris, Tel Aviv / Jerusalem, and Nova Scotia over the past few years.
+I really enjoy traveling and have been lucky enough to spend quite a bit of time in Dublin, Paris, Tel Aviv / Jerusalem, and Nova Scotia over the past few years.
 I would love to find someone who could give me a few ideas about where to go next.

 I have recently discovered the joys of cooking!
 Well, at least under the guidance of a certified instructor at L'Academie de Cuisine in Bethesda.
 So far I know the different cuts of beef, how to prepare them, and how NOT to roll sushi!